 “Following the blood test results, we suspected Jadon had Down syndrome,” Janelle said.
-“When Dr. Alanis delivered the results, however, he was accompanied by Dr. [Chad] Stewart [MD, Pediatric Cardiologist at Children’s Colorado Urgent and Outpatient Specialty Care at Briargate, Colorado Springs, who told us our son had a congenital heart defect known as tetralogy of Fallot.”
+“When Dr. Alanis delivered the results, however, he was accompanied by Dr. [Chad] Stewart [MD, Pediatric Cardiologist at Children's Colorado Outpatient Care at Briargate, Colorado Springs, who told us our son had a congenital heart defect known as tetralogy of Fallot.”

 Tetralogy of Fallot is a congenital heart defect consisting of four heart abnormalities, including a hole between the ventricles — the two lower pumping chambers of the heart — and an obstruction or narrowing in the pulmonary artery, which delivers blood to the lungs.
 As a result, babies with tetralogy of Fallot have low oxygen levels, which can cause dangerous complications.
 To treat this condition, surgery is required.

 At the Heart Institute at Children’s Colorado, physicians have specialized expertise managing a variety of congenital heart defects, including tetralogy of Fallot.
 Care begins before birth with more frequent imaging tests, including fetal echocardiograms to visualize the baby’s developing heart.
 Doctors also work closely with families to ensure parents understand the diagnosis and know what to expect following delivery.